lac-dcc/honey-potion/artifact/rq3/README.md

 root@docker:/honey-potion/artifact# tmux
 ```

-2. To split the window into two sessions with vertical panes, you can press `ctrl+b` and then press `%` within your `tmux` session.
+To split the window into two sessions with vertical panes, you can press `ctrl+b` and then press `%` within your `tmux` session.
+So, go ahead and create two panes.
+You can move between panes by pressing `ctrl+b` and then pressing either the left or the right arrow key.

-3. (Within window 1) Run the eBPF program.
+2. (Within window 1) Run the eBPF program.
 We are assuming that you've already compiled it, e.g., using `bash rq2.sh`, for instance.
 To run the program, as already mentioned, you can do:

 ```
 root@docker:/honey-potion/artifact# sudo ../examples/lib/bin/HelloWorld
 ```

-4. Now, we need to move to the other `tmux` tab.
-You can move between panes by pressing `ctrl+b` and then pressing the arrow keys.
-So, go ahead and move to the other pane.

-5. (Within shell session 2) We first need to discover the program's ID.
-You can do this with the command below:
+3. (Within shell session 2) We first need to discover the program's ID.
+You can find this ID with the command below:

 ```
-sudo bpftool prog list
+root@docker:/honey-potion/artifact# sudo bpftool prog list
 ```

 See Figure 1 to locate the ID.
 Most likely, the eBPF process that you want will be the last one in the list.

-6. (Within shell session 2) Profile the program using the `bpftool` application.
+4. (Within shell session 2) Profile the program using the `bpftool` application.
 If we assume that the process that you want has ID 63, then you can do it as follows:

 ```
-sudo bpftool prog profile id 63 duration 5 cycles instructions
+root@docker:/honey-potion/artifact# sudo bpftool prog profile id 63 duration 5 cycles instructions
 ```

 This command will print the number of eBPF instructions and cycles executed by the program.
 See Figure 1 for an explanation of these reports.